Saturday, October 9, 2021

 They are scrumptious!!!

-*As the crown prince, Charles has a historic title: the Prince of Wales.
+*As the Crown Prince, Charles has a historic title: the Prince of Wales.
 In 1301, King Edward I conquered Wales and began the tradition of bestowing the princely title on the heir-apparent.
 (Similarly, in the Netherlands, the crown princess is the Princess of Orange).
 The Queen conferred it on him in 1958.
-However, he inherited the title of Duke of Cornwall, as soon as his mother became Queen, upon the death of his grandfather in 1952.
-In 1337, Good King Edward III began the tradition of giving the ducal title to his eldest son and created the duchy as a financial endowment for every heir henceforth.
+In addition, he inherited the title of Duke of Cornwall, as soon as his mother became Queen, upon the death of his grandfather in 1952.
+In 1337, Good King Edward III began the tradition of giving the ducal title to his eldest son, and he created the Duchy of Cornwall as a financial endowment for every heir henceforth.
+I'll describe that duchy soon.

 After going down the sleek spiral staircase, we found wine, oils, terrines, rillettes (I wanted venison, but Lewis chose chicken), and showcases of prepared foods.
 The counter-person heated up our selections, and we lunched at nearby tables.